felvin-search/gpt-repository-loader/README.md

 * `-i`, `--ignore`: Additional file paths or patterns to ignore.
 You can specify multiple paths or patterns.
 * `--include-js-ts-config`: Include JavaScript and TypeScript config files (which are ignored by default).
 * `-l`, `--list`: List all files with their token counts.
+* `-q`, `--query`: Filter content based on relevance to a specific query using a lightweight LLM.
+Only includes files that are semantically related to the query.

 ### Examples
 ```bash